domainsofapp/domainsofapp.github.io/README.md

 I am using Markdown to write the posts.

-I used to implement Google Analytics on the site, but I removed it in order to keep the site simpler (also, because I have no need to track any information about site viewers).
+I used to implement Google Analytics on the site; I removed it to keep the site simpler (also, because I have no need to track information about site viewers).

-## License
+## Copyright Notice

 This section was also inspired by Ref.
 [1].